KReidhead13/Air-Quality/README.md

 - Calculates the Air Quality Health Index (AQHI) based on the provided data.
 - Provides information on the health risk associated with the calculated AQHI value.

+## Usage

+1. Ensure you have a C compiler installed on your system.
+2. Clone this repository to your local machine.
+3. Place the CSV files containing air quality data in the same directory as the program.
+4. Compile the program using your C compiler.
+5. Run the compiled executable.

 ## Output

 The program will output the calculated AQHI value along with information about the health risk associated with that AQHI level.